Alexandra-Sadie/trans-access-site/README.md

 ## What Is This App?

-This is a prototype of CURE Concordia's Trans Access Site.
+This is a prototype of CURE's Trans Access Site.
 We've built out a basic site architecture as a foundation for future work.
 As a finished product, this site will help trans people in Quebec find accessible, quality medical, legal, and community care.

 The live version of this app can be found [here.](https://trans-access-site.web.app)